RossAlter/permafrost-cpcrw-chena/README.md

 * "Figure_data"

-  * The figure data are the raw data that are used to produce each figure in the Alter et al. manuscript.
+  * This directory contains the data that are used to produce each figure in the Alter et al. manuscript.

   * *Notes*: